lertsoft/GPD_WIN4/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 This is a set of instructions or checklists of sorts for me to follow.
-This repo is focused mostly on the 6800U variant of the WIN 4 but most of the information should be relevant for the refrash.
-ALL BIOS Files are for the 6800U WIN 4.
+This repo is focused mostly on the 6800U variant of the WIN 4 because that is the one I have but most of the information should be relevant for the refresh.
+For [BIOS files press here](#6800u-specific).

 > for those of us who would love to 3D print some accessories. </br>
 ***[3D model file](https://github.com/lertsoft/GPD_WIN4/releases/tag/v0.1.1-3DModel)*** </br>